-Each customer is assigned a Firefly Mission Manager (FMM), who will remain the direct point-of-contact throughout the mission planning and launch process.
-Customers can expect transparency and open communication from their FMM.
-The FMM works closely with their customer counterpart mission manager, ensuring all facets of the mission planning and integration process are completed in a timely manner.
-The FMM holds weekly mission integration meetings to keep an open discussion with the customer and maintain 100% transparency.
-In addition to ensuring a seamless integration process to the launch vehicle, the FMM is also the key interface to both the Firefly Launch Campaign Manager and the Range Safety Officer.
-The Launch Campaign Manager interface exists to accommodate the SC and customer needs at launch site facilities.
-The Range Safety Officer ensures compliance to all ground and flight safety requirements.
+Each customer is assigned a Firefly mission manager, who will remain the direct point-of-contact throughout the mission planning and launch process.
+Customers can expect transparency and open communication from their mission manager.
+The Firefly mission manager works closely with their customer counterpart mission manager, ensuring all facets of the mission planning and integration process are completed in a timely manner.
+The mission manager holds regular mission integration meetings to keep an open discussion with the customer.
+Acting as the launch site focal, the mission manager works to accommodate all SC and customer needs during the launch campaign.